Clubs: GNK Dinamo Zagreb, HŠK Zrinjski (loan), NK Inter Zaprešić (loan), Tottenham Hotspur FC, Real Madrid CF

-One of the most talented midfield orchestrators currently playing the game, Luka Modrić was outstanding for Croatia at UEFA EURO 2008 and will be looking to provide an encore in Poland and Ukraine.
-He has spent the past four years enhancing his stature with Tottenham Hotspur FC, where he is now a highly-prized asset.
+• One of the most talented midfield orchestrators currently playing the game, Luka Modrić was outstanding for Croatia at UEFA EURO 2008 and UEFA EURO 2012, moving to Real Madrid CF following the tournament.

 • Signed for Dinamo Zagreb as a youth but played in Bosnia and Herzegovina for Zrinjski and helped provincial outfit Inter Zaprešić finish runners-up in the Croatian top flight before rejoining the club in 2005.